ba-ddou/cbh-take-home-project/Ticket_Breakdown.md

 ### Migration script

+**Context**
+In order to allow each facility to set a custom ID for each of their agents, and knowing that agents can work for multiple facilities.
+We have to introduce a new association table to allow for the new many-to-many relationship between the `Facilities` and `Agents` tables.

+**Requirements**

 - Create a new `customAgentIds` association table with 3 columns (facility id, agent id & custom agent id).

+  > this new association table has a composite primary key (facility id & agent id).

-- Write a migration script to read data from the shifts table use to seed data into the the new `customAgentIds` association table
+- Write a migration script to seed data into the new table:
+  - Select facility id & agent id from the shifts table and group them by facility id and agent id.
+This is essentially the content of the new `customAgentIds` association table you just have to add the custom agent id column.
   - the custom agent id value must be set to the agent id by default (internal database id & the agent's primary key).

 ### Agents Entity & GET endpoint